 Many professionals use kerosine or paint thinner to dilute the thick layer of oil and then wipe it up.
 Materials like it are highly inflammable.
 There is a possibility to catch fire if it is exposed to its ignition temperature.

 So, always ensure to use the minimum amount of such materials.
 After cleaning, wipe the remaining oil with a dry cloth and let it dry for an hour.
+It will help you to use the chimney efficiently in your kitchen.

 - How to clean a kitchen chimney on your own?